Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry

 \subsection{Ray-Tracing and General-Relativistic Radiative Transfer}

-We integrate the geodesic equations of motion and the equations of general-relativistic radiative transfer (GRRT) using the formalisms described in \citet{Younsi2012,Younsi2016}.
-In this study the equations of motion governing null geodesics (hereafter rays) are integrated as
+The geodesic equations of motion and the equations of general-relativistic radiative transfer (GRRT) are solved using the \texttt{BHOSS} code \citep{Younsi2012,Younsi2016,Younsi2020}.
+In this study the equations of motion governing null geodesics (hereafter rays) are integrated as:

-where $\lambda$ is the affine parameter parametrizing the ray and $x^{\mu}$ its position four-vector.
-After specifying the expressions for the covariant metric tensor components ($g_{\mu\nu}$), the Christoffel symbols, $\Gamma^{\mu}_{\phantom{\mu}\alpha\beta}$, are computed via centered finite differences, with the contravariant metric tensor computed via LU-decomposition of $g_{\mu\nu}$.
-Equation~\eqref{eqn:GEO} is typically integrated using a fourth-order Runge-Kutta-Fehlberg (RKF) method with adaptive step-size control, and in instances where the spacetime under consideration strongly deviates from Kerr and the required precision is necessarily higher, a sixth-order RKF method is used.
+where $\lambda$ is the affine parameter parametrizing the ray, $k^{\mu}$ is the ray's four-momentum, and $x^{\mu}$ is its position four-vector.
+After specifying the expressions for the covariant metric tensor components, $g_{\mu\nu}$, the Christoffel symbols, $\Gamma^{\mu}_{\phantom{\mu}\alpha\beta}$, are computed via centered finite differences, with the contravariant metric tensor computed via LU-decomposition of $g_{\mu\nu}$.
+Equations~\eqref{eqn:GEO} are typically integrated using a fourth-order Runge-Kutta-Fehlberg (RKF) method with adaptive step-size control, and in instances where the spacetime under consideration strongly deviates from Kerr and the required precision is necessarily higher, a sixth-order RKF method is used.
 In numerically integrating the black hole shadow boundary curves using a bisection method (see \citealt{Younsi2016}), an eighth-order RKF method is used.

-After determining the ray trajectories, we solve the relativistic radiative transfer equations along these rays, accounting for emission and the effects of attenuation of the ray intensities by the intervening media between the black hole event horizon and the observer receiving the radiation.
+After determining the ray trajectories, we solve the GRRT equations along these rays, accounting for emission and the effects of attenuation of the ray intensities by the intervening media between the black hole event horizon and the observer.
 The equation expressing the covariant radiative transport of unpolarised, unscattered radiation \citep[see, e.g.,][]{Lindquist1966,Fuerst2004,Younsi2012} is written as:

-where $k_{\alpha}$ is the photon four-momentum, $u^{\alpha}$ is the plasma four-velocity, $\nu$ denotes the observing frequency, subscript ``0'' denotes quantities evaluated in the co-moving frame of the accretion flow, $\chi_{\nu}$ and $j_{\nu}$ denote the frequency-dependent absorption and emission coefficients, respectively, and $\mathcal{I}_{\nu} \equiv I_{\nu}/\nu^{3}$ is the (frequency-dependent) Lorentz-invariant intensity and $I_{\nu}$ the corresponding specific intensity.
+where $u^{\alpha}$ is the plasma four-velocity, $\nu$ denotes the observing frequency, subscript ``0'' denotes quantities evaluated in the co-moving frame of the accretion flow, $\chi_{\nu}$ and $j_{\nu}$ denote the frequency-dependent absorption and emission coefficients, respectively, and $\mathcal{I}_{\nu} \equiv I_{\nu}/\nu^{3}$ is the (frequency-dependent) Lorentz-invariant intensity and $I_{\nu}$ the corresponding specific intensity.

 We solve these equations numerically in decoupled form, as originally expressed in \cite{Younsi2012}, which for an observer (subscript ``obs'') at $\lambda_{\rm obs}$ may be written as: